linuor/ucmake.vim/README.rst

 ********

 - Asynchronously configuration and compilation.
-- Simulate multi-config generator for different build types.
+- Multi-config support for different build types.
+- Multi-project support, no interfering with each other.
 - Detect the source tree root automatically.
 - Create binary trees for building automatically.
 - Link compilation database ``compile_commands.json`` automatically.
 - Automatically pass some common used variables to cmake, such as ``-DCMAKE_BUILD_TYPE=Debug`` .
 As long as any additional variables.

+uCmake.vim needs vim with ``+job`` feature, to run cmake asynchronously.
+It is such a common requirement in nowadays.

 *****
 Usage